Free Consultation

 Posted By:

 Nursing Home Neglect is a tragic occurrence and may seriously impair the health and well being of its victims and their families.
-The Chicago and South Chicago Nursing Home and Accident Lawyers at Grazian and Volpe are often consulted when a family member notices pressure sores – which they may term as “bed sores”- when visiting their loved one in the nursing home facility.
+The Chicago and South Chicago Nursing Home and Accident Lawyers at Grazian and Volpe (now Lloyd Miller Law) are often consulted when a family member notices pressure sores – which they may term as “bed sores”- when visiting their loved one in the nursing home facility.
 They may have approached the staff with this condition and been told that these sores are an unavoidable consequence of long-term care or that the resident entered the facility already suffering from pressure ulcers.

 But is that accurate?
 There is not doubt that pressure ulcers are a huge concern in long- term facilities with the prevalence charged from 2.4% to 23%.
 70% of all pressure ulcers occur in people older than 70 and 95 percent of pressure ulcers occur in weight bearing and moving joints and bony prominences in the lower part of the body, specifically the sacrum, coccyx and different portions of the hips.